 This page has been automatically translated.
 Please refer to the page in French if needed.

-Publié le 16 mai 2025 - Mise à jour le 11 septembre 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Publié le 16 mai 2025 - Mise à jour le 14 janvier 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

-On 13 May 2025, the French High Health Authority published a recommendation calling for vaccination catch-up against human papillomavirus (HPV) infections for women and men, up to the age of 26.
+The High Health Authority published a recommendation on 13 May 2025 recommending catch-up vaccination vaccination against human papillomavirus (HPV) infections for women and men, up to the age of 26 years.

 The goal is to increase immunization coverage and reduce inequalities related to gender and sexual orientation.